logo of design your homeschoolhomeschool photos

 Yes, I believe so!

-Modeling the Classics is a simple, integrated approach to use literature as the basis of language arts lesson Plans - one book for multi-ages covering all the language arts!
+Modeling the Classics (Teaching The Hobbit Unit Study) is a simple, integrated language arts approach using literature as the basis of language arts lesson plans - one book for multi-ages covering all the language arts!
 One E-book with 200+ pages!

 It is not a fill-in-the-blanks workbook or a time-filler.
-It is designed to enrich the child's literary appreciation of an excellent author, by studying the author's techniques and using them as a model for their own wriitng.
+It is designed to enrich the child's literary appreciation of an excellent author, by studying the author's writing techniques and using them as a model for their own writing.

 The Black Dacks make their stew.